HalloWishes: History

 During the first few years of the Halloween Party, the evening's fireworks show was the original Fantasy in the Sky show, with the addition of a Halloween-themed finale.
 HalloWishes was created by Disney's Creative Entertainment division specifically for the event, first premiering in 2005 and before the show starts there was a fireworks show named villainy in the sky with new effects and projection.
 Its development was supervised by Steven Davison and designer Eric Tucker, who also designed Wishes, Holiday Wishes, Remember... and IllumiNations: Reflections of Earth.
 The music has a predominantly electronic/rock/pop instrumentation with much symphonic arrangements, and was arranged by Mark Hammond and David Hamilton.
 The vocals were arranged by Tim Davis, who would then go on to work with Adam Anders and Jimmy Levine in the arrangements of the songs and underscore for Glee.

-On April 26, 2019, it was announced that a new fireworks show would be replacing Happy HalloWishes starting with 2019's Mickey's Not-So-Scary Halloween Party.
-On July 17, the title was announced as Disney's Not-So-Spooky Spectacular.
+HalloWishes' final year was in 2018.
+A new show, named Disney's Not-So-Spooky Spectacular, replaced it in 2019.
+The show is still partially lived by Disneyland's Halloween Screams, which uses portions of this show's audio.

 Plot summary

-The premise of HalloWishes is that the residents of the Haunted Mansion, led by the mansion's "Ghost Host," are preparing for a celebration of Halloween.
+The premise of HalloWishes is that the residents of the Haunted Mansion, led by the mansion's "Ghost Host", are preparing for a celebration of Halloween.
 The 999 happy haunts, called by Madame Leota, are the first to arrive as the opening lines of "Grim Grinning Ghosts" are played, followed by a pop band version.
 After the Ghost Host welcomes guests, the mood is set with "This is Halloween" from The Nightmare Before Christmas.

 Then the guests are serenaded with the spirits' special brand of karaoke (which the script calls "scary-oke music; just a few tombs [tunes] we've 'dug up' for the occasion") in a medley of Disney's spookiest music.
 Later, some of Disney's most infamous villains join in, starting with Ursula from The Little Mermaid "plopping in" on the party and adding her own musical mix to the festivities.
 Jafar from Aladdin and Oogie Boogie from The Nightmare Before Christmas soon follow, and (until 2008) arriving last but far from the least is Maleficent from Sleeping Beauty, showing us how Halloween should really be celebrated.
 The party ends with the "scream-along" grand finale.

 Soundtrack

-The musical soundtrack of the show is Halloween-themed, and is in many cases the music of villains from various Disney films.
+The musical soundtrack of the show is Halloween-themed, and is in many cases the music of villains from various Disney films: